Refacing / Retrofitting

 There are two primary ways to reface cabinets:

 - Veneer cabinet boxes and install completely new cabinet doors and drawer fronts.
+This option can be done in both stain or paint.

 Second, how old are your cabinets?
 Are they high-quality cabinets that you don’t want to remove?
 You need to thoroughly inspect the interiors of your existing cabinets for any sign of water damage from plumbing, excessive wear and tear or faulty construction.
 If they are not high-quality cabinets to begin with, it may make more sense to replace than spend money to reface a cabinet that is truly worn-out.